Table of contents

 Meanwhile large companies have always enjoyed preferential treatment from banks.
 Large companies mean big profits, and banks go out of their way to cater to their needs.

 But despite making up 99% of all businesses in Europe (and 99.9% in the US), and providing 60-70% of all jobs, small-to-medium businesses continue to struggle with financing and cash flow challenges.
-The SME loan market isn’t providing, and it’s having a real impact on global economies.
+The SMB loan market isn’t providing, and it’s having a real impact on global economies.

 This article uses statistics to show the ongoing issues with small business lending worldwide.
 We then also identify some reasons for optimism, and look ahead to what the lending ecosystem could deliver in the near future.